FMA IA-59

 The FMA IA-59 is a 1970s Argentine single-engined unmanned aerial vehicle, designed and built for the Argentine Air Force by Fabrica Militar de Aviones.

 Development

-The small UAV first flew on 9 December 1972 powered by McCulloch piston engine.
+The small UAV first flew on 9 December 1972 powered by a McCulloch piston engine.

 Aircraft on display

 The only IA-59 built is on display at the Museum of Industry in Córdoba Province, Argentina.